Skip to content

 Understanding Medical Aid Tax Credits

-South Africa's medical aid tax credit system explained — Section 6A standard credits and Section 6B additional deductions
+South Africa's medical aid tax credit system explained — Section 6A standard credits and Section 6B additional medical credits

 6A